 // 1 :[pa]

-In order to simplify the use of the captured groups it possible to use the
+In order to simplify the use of the captured groups, it is possible to use the utility function: get_group_list

 .